opoupeney/dfd/source/gsguide/getting-started.rst

 Building Your First App
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Getting Started Tutorials will introduce you to important DreamFace concepts to get you started, as quickly as possible, on the right track to building your first DreamFace application.
-In the tutorials you will learn iterative development and best practices for building cloud applications with DreamFace with a focus on how to get the most benefit from the many buit-in features provided in the platform.
+The Getting Started Tutorials will take you through the first steps of exploring the Studio, building your first application and introduce you to important DreamFace concepts to get you started, as quickly as possible, on the right track to building your first DreamFace applications.
+In the tutorials you will learn iterative development and best practices for building web applications that are completely cloud-native and multitenant from the very first component to the full application.
+You will also learn how to get the most benefit from the many buit-in features provided in the platform.

 .. _gettingstarted-label: